71suodrazaH/gitTest/README.md

 Let's assume that you would like to merge your "NewFeature" branch into the "Master" branch.
 Here's how you can do it.
+Note: Pay close attention to the order of the commands and branch names.
+Reversing the order would merge Master branch into NewFeature branch instead.

 ```
 git checkout Master